Matsuuu/web-component-e2/README.md

 ## Installation

-Pay-Trail will be available as a NPM package and through a CDN.
+pay-trail will be available as a NPM package and through a CDN.

 Links TBA